parulekarakshata/Tokyo-Olympic-ETL/README.md

---**Olympic Insights Hub: End-to-End Data Orchestration and Visualization**
+#Olympic Insights Hub: End-to-End Data Orchestration and Visualization

 The architecture of the project consists of the following components:
 - **Azure Databricks:** Used for data processing, transformation, and analysis.